New Plan to Restore Forests

 Posted: September 3, 2011

-Its called Bonn Challenge and read the press release here.
+Its called Bonn Challenge.
 The lead organization, the World Resources Institute (WRI), who I respect say:

 "The target represents just over 7 percent of the 2 billion hectares of land worldwide that are suitable for restoration, according to a recent estimate by a team of experts.
 The area, which is larger than South America, includes 1.5 billion hectares suited for "mosaic restoration", which would include forests, farms, and settlements, and 500 million hectares suited for restoration of closed forests.
 Another 200 million hectares of boreal forest degraded by fire are unpopulated but would be difficult to restore."